Vancity-Computational-Design/resources/readme.md

 # Overview
 The following is a list of useful links for learning computational design!
-This is a living document and content is always being added
+This is a living document and content is always being added.

 📚 - textbook / course notes